ahessl/Final/README.md

        output[[unique_location]] <- tmp
      }
 ```
-The command below creates a new folder named "SpringData" where outputs of each individual file will be sent.
+The command below creates a new folder named "SpringData" where the outputs of appended spring files will be sent.
 ```
       dir.create("SpringData", showWarnings = F)
       for (i in 1:length(output)){